 - Cervical Spondylosis – As we age the bones of the neck gradually break down.
 This may result in a slipped disc or vertebrae may sprout extra bone in an effort to boost strength.
 The ligaments that connect the vertebrae may become stiff and tight.
 The neck may hurt or be harder to move.
 If the discs or vertebrae squeeze nerves and nerve roots, there could be permanent damage.

 - Stenosis – This condition causes narrowing of the spinal canal, which “pinches” the nerve roots and spinal cord.
 A ruptured or bulging disc can cause this condition; however, it is more commonly the result of the aging process.
+Stenosis can affect the upper cervical spine, middle thorarcic spine, and lower lumbar spine.
 Symptoms include pain in the buttocks, thighs, and low back; lower extremity weakness; cramping, and numbness.
 Many patients have continuous non-radicular pain.

 - Osteoarthritis – The vertebrae in our spines have slippery tissue on each end that helps the spine flex without friction.
-If that cartilage toughens or wears down, the vertebrae start to rub against each other, causing pain and stiffness.
+In patients with osteoarthritis, that cartilage toughens or wears down, the vertebrae start to rub against each other, causing pain and stiffness.

 - Spinal Arachnoiditis – Arachnoiditis results from an inflammation of the arachnoid, a membrane that surrounds and protects the spinal cord.
 This may cause thickening and swelling of the roots of the nerve.
 This condition is typically diagnosed with a pathology report of a biopsy, an imaging test result, or an operative note.